Self-Esteem Doesn’t Matter.

 Or, at least, probably not as much as you think, or how you think.

-Self-esteem is sort of like an internal scorecard, a way to see of how much we value and respect ourselves.
-It not really about feeling better than other people.
-It’s more accurately captures a sense of feeling okay with being you, so to speak, quirks and all.
+Self-esteem is sort of like an internal scorecard, a way to see how much we value and respect ourselves.
+It is not really about feeling better than other people.
+Rather, it more accurately captures a sense of feeling okay with being you, so to speak, inclusive of virtues and perceived flaws or quirks.
 Self-esteem is often seen as this magical quality that will give the power to achieve success and happiness.
 If you think that self-esteem is the golden ticket to happiness, I want to help you pop that bubble—I think your life is likely to be better off for it.
-At the risk of using far too many metaphors for such a short blog post (I apologize in advance), focusing solely on boosting self-esteem is like putting a Band-Aid on a broken leg: it might cover the problem, but it doesn't fix it.
 Instead, our self-esteem is shaped by our actions, our successes, and our failures.
 In other words, self-esteem is the byproduct of our successes, relationships, and our stumbles.
 But in order to have success and create meaningful relationships, you often first have to be willing to put yourself at risk of failure and discomfort.

 The Illusion of Boosting Self-Esteem

 We've all heard advice similar to this: "Believe in yourself, and everything will work out."
-If only it were that simple…
+It’d be nice if it were that simple.

-The truth is, self-esteem is not something you just can inflate like a balloon with a few pep talks in the mirror.
+Unfortunately, self-esteem is not something you just can inflate like a balloon with a few pep talks to yourself in the mirror.
 There seems to be a popular belief that if we could just pump our self-esteem high enough, life would be so much easier and we could make all the changes in life that we want.
 I believe this line of thought distracts us from some of the most important work and is about as helpful as a chocolate teapot.
-It may look good, but it really just melts away upon inspection.
+It may look good, but it melts away upon inspection.
 In reality, the idea that we just need to boost self-esteem is about as practical as a glass hammer—it appears solid but just shatters under any real pressure.

 Self-esteem is built through real experiences and achievements.
 Think about it – when was the last time you felt a genuine boost in self-worth, self-esteem, or self-efficacy?
 Was it when…

-• … you finally, beat that level in your difficult video game?
+… you finally beat a boss in a difficult video game?

 Exactly.
 Here's a fun fact: research actually suggests that trying too hard to boost self-esteem might actually backfire.
 Baumeister and colleagues (2003) kind of shattered the glass hammer, arguing that the correlation between self-esteem and school performance is misunderstood, in fact, backward.
 Seeking competence and experiencing success leads to self-confidence, not the other way around.
 We've been putting the self-esteem cart before the success horse.
 There isn’t a problem with having high self-esteem, but there is a cost associated with seeking higher self-esteem (Crocket, 2002).